rajendraconsultadd/docker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run For Docker
+Install `Docker` From its oficial website.
+Run `docker build -t docker-image .` to execute for creating a docker image.
+Run `docker run -p 8080:80 docker-image` to execute for run a docker image.After that go to `localhost:8080` this url and do testing.